-- The Northland Master Chorale is an avenue for students to share their vocal talents.
-Other, smaller ensembles are formed based on student interest.
+- There may be other avenues for students to share their vocal talents at NPC, based on student interest.

 - NPC provides support for the White Mountain Symphony Orchestra and the High Country Barbershop Chorus (four-part a cappella harmony), giving additional outlets for those with musical talents.